Free or cheap things to do on the Big Island and still have a great time!

 Enjoy an amazing sunset on the beach

 Pick any beach or a quiet cove along the west side of the island and take a moment to enjoy the end of day.
 Sunsets are truly magical on the Big Island’s west side enjoying the golden light time and into sunset.
 The simple things in life like sunsets on the beach are really treasured moments here in Hawaii.
 It doesn’t matter if its on a sandy beach or lava rock coastline, just being on the waters edge and being present to witness sunset is a magical time on the west side of the island.
 Popular sunset views include Kahalu’u, Magic Sand Beach, Kalua waterfront and harbor and all the fantastic resorts on the Kohala coastline area.
+Sunsets in Hawaii are magical and spending some time on the west side of the island is a must if you want to enjoy some amazing sunsets here.

 What to do for free or cheap on the Hamakua coast